 Note: The term "these regulations," when used within this document, means chapter 7 of the Vermont Environmental Protection Rules (Hazardous Waste Management Regulations).

 § 7-102 PURPOSE

-These regulations are intended to protect public health and the environment by comprehensively regulating the generation, storage, collection, transport, treatment, disposal, use, reuse, and recycling of hazardous waste in Vermont.
+These regulations are intended to protect public health and the environment by regulating the generation, storage, collection, transport, treatment, disposal, use, reuse, and recycling of hazardous waste, used oil, universal waste, and pharmaceutical wase in Vermont.